Thesnowmanndev/CSharp-Education/README.md

 - Database DevOps: Start to Finish (Tim Corey)
 - ASP.NET Core: Start to Finish (Tim Corey)
 - Build It: ASP.NET MVC User Interface (Tim Corey)

+## Books

+- Starting out with Java by Tony Gaddis (using purely for the programming challenges at the end of every chapter)